Open Source Software: Enterprise Guidelines for Adoption and Governance

 - Community support: Forums, documentation, Stack Overflow

-- Hiring advantage: Skills transfer across organizations
+- Hiring advantage: Skills transfer across organisations

 Risks and Challenges